 The college’s interdisciplinary major, Bachelor of Arts in Liberal Arts and Engineering Studies, allows students to combine coursework from the College of Liberal Arts and the College of Engineering to explore cutting-edge technologies and their applications to areas such as media arts, technology policy, and technical writing and communications.
 The degree is offered jointly by both colleges.
 For more information, see Interdisciplinary Degree Programs.

-International issues are well represented in the college curriculum, and study abroad opportunities are strongly supported, and CLA faculty regularly offer classes in programs such as Cal Poly's Summer Study in London, Thailand Study Program, Valladolid (Spain) Program, and Australia Abroad Program.
+International issues are well represented in the college curriculum, and study abroad opportunities are also strongly supported.
+CLA faculty regularly offer classes in programs such as Cal Poly's Summer Study in London, Thailand Study Program, Valladolid (Spain) Program, and Australia Abroad Program.
 The college is also involved with the Peru Summer Study Program, which provides internships that complement the minor in Latin American Studies.
-These study abroad programs are administered by the Cal Poly International Center.
+These and other study abroad programs are administered by the Cal Poly International Center.
 In addition to current and emerging direct exchanges, the college is also building capacity in the areas of virtual exchange; connecting students and faculty with their peers around the globe through virtual collaboration.
 For further information, see Cal Poly International Center.